TYPO3/Fluid/doc/FLUID_STRUCTURE.md

 the `TemplatePaths` instance - which means that by filling the `TemplatePaths` instance with information about your MVC context you can have Fluid automatically resolve the paths of template files associated with controller actions.

 Templates may or may not use a Layout.
-The Layout can be indicated by the use of `<f:layout name="LayoutName" />` in the template source, or by the special variable `layoutName` if found in the `VariableContainer`.
+The Layout can be indicated by the use of `<f:layout name="LayoutName" />` in the template source, or by the special variable `layoutName` if assigned to the template.

 Fluid will behave slightly different when a Template uses a Layout and when it does not: